 Welkom Free State, South Africa Travel Guide

-Most hotels and guesthouses provide Wi-fi-Fi.
+Most hotels and guesthouses have Wi-fi-Fi.
 Mobile data is widespread.
 Some public places provide free Wi-Fi.
-South Africa has 11 the official languages.
+South Africa has 11 official languages.
 English is widely understood in Welkom, with Afrikaans and Sesotho also commonly spoken.

-These phrases can open doors and build connections.
+These sayings can open doors and build connections.
 Postal services are available.

 Navigate typical operating hours for local services and attractions.

-Banks function weekdays 9 AM - 3:30 PM, and minimal branches on Saturday 9 AM - 11 AM.
+Banks operate weekdays 9 AM - 3:30 PM, and basic branches on Saturday 9 AM - 11 IN the morning.
 ATMs are widely found at bank branches, shopping centers, and petrol stations.

 Public holidays can influence service availability.
-Checking schedules in advance for attractions, restaurants, and transport on these days is advisable to verify a smooth trip.
+Checking timetables in advance for attractions, restaurants, and transport on these days is advisable to verify a smooth trip.

-Navigate local interactions with respect and cultural awareness.
+Navigate local interactions with deference and cultural awareness.

 A handshake commonly marks introductions.
 Eye contact during greetings is normal.
 Using polite phrases like "Good morning/afternoon" or "Dumela" shows respect.
 Casual attire is acceptable, with modest dress for religious or community areas.